 Yangki’s Answer: I understand where you are coming from, and that my stand on “no contact” goes against the advice out there.

-This is what I tell my clients: Before you do anything ask yourself: “Why am I doing this?”
+I tell my clients: Before you do anything ask yourself: “Why am I doing this?”
 “Why am I behaving this way?”
 “How does my behaviour make my ex feel?”
+“How do my actions right now help/hurt me later?”

 What has this got to do with ‘no contact’?
 Everything.